 Yes, you can drown a turtle underwater in the right conditions

-But what these conditions that prompt turtles to be drawn?
+But what are these conditions that prompt turtles to be drawn?
 Also, what are the factors such as turtle species and age that influence turtle has drawn?
 And finally, what happens in case your pet turtle is drowning?

 Can you revive a drawn turtle?